haskinse/bee2041_empirical_project/README.md

   - configuration files and assets for the Streamlit app

 - data/
-  - raw/ # original datasets (Kaggle, scraped data)
+  - raw/ original datasets (Kaggle, scraped data)
-  - clean/ # cleaned datasets used for analysis
+  - clean/ cleaned datasets used for analysis

 - docs/
   - images and files used in the blog

 - output/
-  - figures/      # plots and charts
+  - figures/ plots and charts
-  - regressions/  # regression outputs
+  - regressions/ regression outputs

 - source_code/
-  - Python scripts for data cleaning, analysis, and visualisation
+  - Python scripts for data collection, cleaning, analysis

 - app.py
   - main Streamlit app used to generate the final blog